xemlock/Zf1Module/README.md

 ## Usage

-By default the ZF1 application will be an instance of `Zf1Module\Application`.
-This implementation provides a method for retrieving a service locator instance.
+By default the ZF1 application will be an instance of `\Zend_Application`.
+You can override this class by providing `application_class` setting.
+The only requirement is that this class constructor must follow the same arguments as that of `\Zend_Application`.

+Application bootstrap
 To retrieve ZF2 service manager in ZF1 code use:

 ```php